4rn4u/Notes/General/Information Gathering/informationGathering.md

+# Information Gathering

-### In this section we will go trough two different types of information gathering for our pentest:
+### In this section we will go through two different types of information gathering for our pentest:

 - [Pasive](/General/Information%20Gathering/pasiveInfo.md)